7 Herbs That Enhance Autophagy and Cellular Healing

 The desire to reduce pain, increase energy, lose fat, and improve mental clarity are some of the main reasons people visit my office.
 Chances are, your health goals include some or all of these wishes as well.
 In order to achieve these goals, you need to enhance autophagy and cellular healing in your body.

-In this article, you will learn what autophagy is, it’s benefits, and the power of fasting when it comes to enhanced autophagy.
-I will share with your my top favorite anti-inflammatory herbs that enhance autophagy and cellular healing.
+In this article, you will learn what autophagy is, its benefits, and the power of fasting when it comes to enhanced autophagy.
+I will share with you my favorite anti-inflammatory herbs and compounds that enhance autophagy and cellular healing.

 What Is Autophagy

 Autophagy is an essential part of your immune system.
 It is a process that happens when your body recycles and expels old or excess cells that don’t benefit or potentially harm your health.
 It is also referred to as a process of self-eating.
 Autophagy happens as a result of cellular stressors, such as nutrient deprivation from fasting, exercise, or significant temperature change.

 Within each of your cells, there are a number of essential components called organelles.
 They serve as organs in your body but within your cells.
 When your cells are exposed to the stressors I mentioned earlier, it creates a phagophore, a transient double membrane structure.
 This phagophore has a great level of flexibility.
 As it expands, it’s able to surrounder and sequesters cellular components, including lipids, proteins, and entire organelles (1).

 Once the phagophore surrounds and encloses these components, it takes them to the lysosomes, which are unique organelles that contain degrading enzymes.
 Lysosomes are able to degrade the components that they are released upon.

 How Do We Enhance Autophagy Processes In The Body?